Relic: Eastern Orthodoxy

 The veneration of the relics of the saints is of great importance in Orthodoxy, and very often churches will display the relics of saints prominently.
 In a number of monasteries, particularly those on the semi-autonomous Mount Athos in Greece, all of the relics the monastery possesses are displayed and venerated each evening at Compline.
 As with the veneration of icons, the veneration (Greek; δουλια, dulia) of relics in the Orthodox Church is clearly distinguished from adoration (λατρεια, latria); i.e., that worship which is due to God alone.
 Thus Orthodox teaching warns the faithful against idolatry and at the same time remains true to scriptural teaching (vis.
 2 Kings 13:20–21) as understood by Orthodox Sacred Tradition.

 The examination of the relics is an important step in the glorification (canonization) of new saints.
-Sometimes, one of the signs of sanctification is the condition of the relics of the saint.
-Some saints will be incorrupt, meaning that their remains do not decay under conditions when they normally would (natural mummification is not the same as incorruption).
-Sometimes even when the flesh does decay the bones themselves will manifest signs of sanctity.
-They may be honey-coloured or give off a sweet aroma.
-Some relics will exude myrrh.
-The absence of such manifestations is not necessarily a sign that the person is not a Saint.
+Sometimes, one of the interpreted signs of sanctification is the belief that relics of a saint exhibit some special conditions.
+It has often been claimed that some saints are incorrupt, meaning that their remains do not decay under conditions when they normally should (natural mummification is not the same as incorruption).
+It is claimed that sometimes after the flesh decays, the bones themselves will manifest signs of sanctity, such as being honey-coloured or giving off a sweet aroma.
+There are some claims that relics exude myrrh.
+The absence of such manifestations, however, does not necessarily deter the belief that a person is a Saint.

 Relics play a major role in the consecration of a church.
 The consecrating bishop will place the relics on a diskos (paten) in a church near the church that is to be consecrated, they will then be taken in a cross procession to the new church, carried three times around the new structure and then placed in the Holy Table (altar) as part of the consecration service.

 The relics of saints (traditionally, always those of a martyr) are also sewn into the antimension which is given to a priest by his bishop as a means of bestowing faculties upon him (i.e., granting him permission to celebrate the Sacred Mysteries).
 The antimens is kept on the Holy Table (altar), and it is forbidden to celebrate the Divine Liturgy (Eucharist) without it.
 Occasionally, in cases of fixed altars, the relics are built in the altar table itself and sealed with a special mixture called wax-mastic.

 The necessity of provide relics for antimensions in new churches often necessitates continuous division of relics.
 An account of this process can be found in a treatise of the pre-revolutionary Russian church historian Nikolay Romansky.
 According to Romansky, the Holy Synod of the Russian Orthodox Church operated a special office, located in the Church of Philip the Apostle in the Moscow Kremlin, where bones of numerous saints, authenticated by the church's hierarchs, were stored, and pieces of them were prayerfully separated with hammer and chisel to be sent to the dioceses that needed to place them into new antimensions.